Marker Logo

 this page online

 35° 0.755′ N, 85° 20.631′ W. Marker is in Lookout Mountain, Tennessee, in Hamilton County.
-Marker can be reached from Point Park Road north of East Brow Road.
+It can be reached from Point Park Road north of East Brow Road.
 Located in Point Park, atop Lookout Mountain, at the Ochs Museum, on the museum observation deck, at the point of Lookout Mountain.
 Touch for map.
 Marker is in this post office area: Lookout Mountain TN 37350, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tennessee River and Moccasin Bend (here, next to this marker); Cobham's Brigade (here, next to this marker); Battle Above the Clouds (a few steps from this marker); Lookout Mountain Trails (a few steps from this marker); Chattanooga and Missionary Ridge (a few steps from this marker); 29th Pennsylvania Infantry (a few steps from this marker); 111th Pennsylvania Infantry (a few steps from this marker); Battle of Missionary Ridge (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Tennessee River and Moccasin Bend (here, next to this marker); Cobham's Brigade (here, next to this marker); Battle Above the Clouds (a few steps from this marker); Lookout Mountain Trails (a few steps from this marker); Chattanooga and Missionary Ridge (a few steps from this marker); 29th Pennsylvania Infantry (a few steps from this marker); 111th Pennsylvania Infantry (a few steps from this marker); Battle of Missionary Ridge (a few steps from this marker).
 Touch for a list and map of all markers in Lookout Mountain.

 Lookout Valley and Browns Ferry Marker image.
 Click for full size.

-Photographed By Dale K. Benington, July 18, 2012
+Photographed by Dale K. Benington, July 18, 2012

 2. Lookout Valley and Browns Ferry Marker